 Eugie died at Emory University Hospital on September 27, 2014 from respiratory failure, a complication of treatments for Large B-Cell Lymphoma.
 The day Foster died, Daily Science Fiction published her last short story, nominated for the Nebula award, When it Ends, He Catches Her.
 The story ran on PseudoPod, and includes the Escape Artists’ tribute to this prolific and diverse author, and personal friend of many EA staff.

-‘Running on Two Legs’ is narrated by Podcastle’s assistant editor Khaalidah Muhammad-Ali.
-Khaalidah lives in Houston, Texas with her husband of twenty-five years and three children.
+Khaalidah Muhammad-Ali lives in Houston, Texas, with her family.
 By day she works as a breast oncology nurse.
-At all other times she juggles, none too successfully, writing, reading, gaming and gardening.
+At all other times, she juggles, none too successfully, the multiple other facets of her very busy life.

-As Assistant Editor at PodCastle, she’s on a mission to encourage more women to submit SFF stories.
 Of her alter ego, K from the planet Vega, it is rumored that she owns a time machine and knows the secret to immortality.
-You can catch her posts at her website and you can follow her on Twitter.